 Discovering the East Gippsland – Walhalla historic township

-With its beautiful location offering a good mix of things to do: from the ride on the heritage train to a visit of the long tunnel extended gold mine to the mountain rivers trail and many walks in the thick forest, Walhalla draws people from all over the world and is really worth adding it to your Melbourne to Sydney trip.
+With its beautiful location offering a good mix of things to do: from the ride on the heritage train to a visit to the long tunnel extended gold mine to the mountain rivers trail and many walks in the thick forest, Walhalla draws people from all over the world and is worth adding it to your Melbourne to Sydney trip.

 Visit the Buchan Caves

 Yarrington is a small and picturesque village in the Gippsland.
-It’s really worth stopping by for a walk and a coffee break with its quirky shops and an excellent bakery.
+It’s worth stopping for a walk and a coffee break with its quirky shops and superb bakery.

 Eden and Merimbula in New South Wales

-Eden and Merimbula (means two lakes) are the first coastal towns that you will be driving through after crossing the border between Victoria and NSW.
-They are very popular among the locals for whale watching, fishing, golfing, surfing, or just a relaxing holiday on the school holidays.
+Eden and Merimbula (which means two lakes) are the first coastal towns you will be driving through after crossing the border between Victoria and NSW.
+They are trendy among the locals for whale watching, fishing, golfing, surfing, or just a relaxing holiday during the school holidays.

 Merimbula is nestled on soft hills, lakes and ocean inlets.
 It has long sandy beaches, a rugged coast, and sheltered tranquil beaches in the bay with a varied landscape.
 And a perfect drive stopover.

 There are lots of things to do and see here, but for a short visit, go to Short Point to view the red rocks, soak in the ocean breeze and marvel at the glowing red (at sunset).

 From Short Point, walk or drive to Middle Beach to walk on the beach and take in a very pristine environment.
 This is also a good vantage point for spotting whales and dolphins.

 Tathra picturesque pier on the South East Coast of Australia